 |6||Mweka Camp||3,068||10,065||Mweka Gate||1,640||5,380||3-4||10||6|

-The Umbwe route first approaches the mountain from the south.
+The Umbwe routestarts its approach of the summit from the south.
 The entire route is a short, steep and direct climb.
-After reaching Barranco Camp, the trail turns east and traverses underneath Kilimanjaro’s Southern Ice Field on a path known as the Southern Circuit before summiting from Barafu.
-Descent is made via the Mweka route.
+After reaching Barranco Camp, the trail turns east and takes trekkers below Kilimanjaro’s Southern Ice Field on a path known as the Southern Circuit.
+It leads to Barafu Camp, which is the starting point for summit day.
+The trail descends the mountain via the Mweka route.

 Umbwe Gate to Umbwe Camp